July 4, 2019, 2:40 pm

 With 561 reported species in the municipality, Cali is officially the Colombian city with the greatest bird diversity.
 This astonishing number represents more than 25 percent of all the bird species recorded in Colombia and, even more remarkably, about 5 percent of all known species on earth!
 And that doesn’t even include the hundreds more species registered in Valle del Cauca department, of which Cali is the capital.

-What we’re saying is Cali, Colombia is a stellar spot to go birding, so here are some of the best places in and around Cali for observing our feathered friends:
+What we’re saying is Cali, Colombia is a stellar spot to go birding, so here are some of the best birding places in and around Cali:

 Located alongside a forest corridor near Cali’s KM.
 18 rest stop, Finca Alejandria is arguably one of the best places in Colombia for close-up views of hummingbirds and tanagers.
 With over 20 hummingbird feeders and fully stocked banana tables, the finca attracts some remarkable species, including the endemic Multi-coloured Tanager, and lovely hummers such as the Booted Racket-tail and Bronzy Inca.
 The forest itself also offers great birding, with the likes of Ornate Hawk-Eagle and Golden-headed Quetzal always a possibility.

 La Minga Ecolodge and Chicoral